 Committees and Workgroups

-The Foster Care Court Improvement Program Subcommittee is comprised of six members: Judge Patrick L. Woodward, Chair; Judge David Young; Judge William O. Carr; Judge Theresa M. Adams; Judge Cheryl McCally, and Magistrate Althea Stewart Jones.
+The Foster Care Court Improvement Program Subcommittee is comprised of six members: Judge Anne Albright, Chair; Judge David Young; Judge William O. Carr; Judge Theresa M. Adams; Judge Cheryl McCally, and Magistrate Althea Stewart Jones.

 Currently, FCCIP has active or proposed workgroups for the following projects and initiatives: